aryans1204/Distributed-Systems/README.md

-This repository contaisn some of my implementations for the course MIT 6.824 Distributed Systems labs
+This repository contains some of my implementations for the course MIT 6.824 Distributed Systems labs, implemented in Go